z33bs/xamarin-forms-mvvm-adaptor/README.md

 **No need to set the binding-context in your Views.** MvvmAdaptor will do this for you.

 > Tip: If you want intellisense to pick up bindings in your xaml, you need to give it a view-model.
 You can use [design time data](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-previewer/design-time-data) to do this.
 Notice the `:d` namespace in the snippet below.
 If you go this route, you will need two constructors in your view-models.
 An empty one to satisfy the xaml, and your primary one with all the dependencies.
 Autofac works on the principle of "greediest" constructor, so it will pick the right one automatically.
+Most DI engines follow this default.
 >
 > ```xaml
 > <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"